everydeveloper/intermediate-node-course-repo/responses/03-update.md

 ## UPDATE: User.findByIdAndUpdate

 If you want to update a document in mongoDB, you can do it with the User.findByIdAndUpdate method.
 This takes three arguments (id, newData, callback).
-The id is still coming from "req.params", but newData is an object sent through the "req.body" with any fields that need to be updated.
+The id is still coming from "req.params", but newData is an object sent through the "req.body".
 Also, by default the update method will return the unmodified document.
 We can add an "options" argument before the callback (`{new:true}`) to make it return the modified document.

 Replace the "UPDATE" route with this code: